 The aim of this brief article is to offer you an alternative understanding of depression, to locate it not in the private world of the individual but in relation.
 As a counsellor, I see various people coming through my door who either have been diagnosed with depression or feel a sense of hopelessness and end up self-diagnosing themselves as depressed.
 The title of this article is not meant to just present a shift in our language but a shift in our understanding.

 Part of the struggle when one goes through depression is that it feels static, as if something alien took over one’s body and pushed it right down to deep, consistent melancholy.
 The colours are faded, everything feels measured and a sense of inability to move, to shift, to change overwhelms the individual.
-It can feel incredibly isolating as if it were to happen in one’s own private world.
+It can feel incredibly isolating as if it is happening in one’s own private world.

 Thinking about depression as depressing helps me in seeing how I am depressing in the room with my client.
 Noticing how my client and I relate supports us in understanding how they’re relating to people around them and vice versa.
 The person who is labelled as depressed is often seen as the lone one with the problem and that swiftly takes any responsibility off their environment.
 And so the family and friends of the person tackling the problem as if it belonged to the individual without realising that they’re relating to that individual and that they are part of this depressing.
 My aim is to keep my client company and see what their and my part in that dynamic is.
 We also work collaboratively on how we might gradually break out of that depressing and move towards different ways of relating to each other.